dblock/code.dblock.org/_posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net.markdown

 comments: true
 dblog_post_id: 235
 ---
-I was showing some [Coffeescript](https://coffeescript.org/) to a candidate today.
+I was showing some [CoffeeScript](https://coffeescript.org/) to a candidate today.
 It happened to be a [Backbone.js](https://backbonejs.org/) model with a field called _slug_.
-"What’s a slug?" – he asked.
+"What's a slug?" – he asked.

 A slug is an external identity to an object reachable by an API call.
-For example, Steven Assael’s amazing graphite drawing entitled "Amber with Peacock Feathers" has a "_steven-assael-amber-with-peacock-feathers"_ slug.
+For example, Steven Assael's amazing graphite drawing entitled "Amber with Peacock Feathers" has a "_steven-assael-amber-with-peacock-feathers"_ slug.
 Slugs are much more readable than a database object identity, such as _"4dc706fb46895e000100128f"_.
 They make URLs prettier and helps search engines index data.
 Slugs also enable developers to change the way data is stored.
 In general, I recommend hiding internal IDs and creating external IDs for every object that is exposed to the outside world.

 In Ruby we use the [mongoid-slug](https://github.com/mongoid/mongoid-slug) gem.
 To set this up we include _Mongoid::Slug_ and specify which field to use to generate it.